gvwilson/sensibleadventures/iffy/iffy.md

 She knew all she needed to
 about what giant bubbles could do to ships unlucky enough to be above them.

-She played through half a dozen "what if?" sims, doing worse each time.
+She played half a dozen quick "what if?" sims, doing worse each time.
-Suddenly restless again,
+Fed up,
 she closed her homework
 and tapped one of the video squares on the control panel.
 "Hey," she said,
 her heart in her throat.
-"Don't mean to interrupt, but I got some questions if you got time."
+"Don't mean to interrupt, but I got some questions if you got some time."

 The tiny image of Wales turned its head.
 "You're not interrupting at all," he said,